v-bliznyukov/CV/README.md

 A number guessing game implemented with TCP protocol and multithreading
 # RPC filesystem
 Implementation of a file system server using xmlrpc
+# Chord protocol implementation
+Implementation of distributed and dynamic filesystem using chord protocol